-A list of caterers that accept per diem rates is available on the State Travel web page, which is located at (https://finance.utah.gov/state-travel) - for QR code see 3.11 on page 155.
-Then click on the Travel Tips and Help.
-The Catering List is under that drop down.
+A list of caterers that accept per diem rates can be found at https://ffsl.link/per-diem-catering-list - for QR code see 3.28 on page 169.
 Tax and up to 22% gratuity may be added to the costs of catering.
 This gratuity can also be added to all applicable facility charges ex: food/beverage spend, meeting room rental, A/V rental, etc. To submit a group gathering form for authorization fill out the form to the best of your knowledge and email it to FFSL Finance staff.